lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`
 Since there are a large number of bank workers, we could reduce the job categories to either bank worker or not.
 Using the case underscore when function is one way to do this and is useful with more complicated categories.
 Case underscore when takes a condition on the left side of the tilde and the value on the right side.
+Here, exclamation mark equals means not equal to.
 Each condition follows the comma.
 The final condition for missing values should be formatted as shown here for character data.
 Now, we use count to check that the new variable was successfully changed.

 ---